 After the spray pump unit is unblocked, rinse the applicator and cap with cold water, and allow them to dry as in Step 10 above.
 When dry, place the spray pump unit back on the bottle and put the dust cap on the spray pump tip.

 Reprime the bottle as in Steps 1 and 2 above.
-Replace the dust cap and your Dymista Nasal Spray is ready for use.
+Replace the dust cap and your DYMISTA is ready for use.

 This Patient Package Insert and Instructions for Use has been approved by the U.S. Food and Drug Administration.